Introduction to Quantum Machine Learning

 import numpy as np

-def measure_gradient_variance(n_qubits, n_layers=2, n_samples=200):
+def measure_gradient_variance(n_qubits, n_layers=6, n_samples=500):

-"""Measure variance of dL/d_theta_0 for a random circuit."""
+"""Variance of dL/d_theta for one interior parameter of a random circuit."""

 dev = qml.device("default.qubit", wires=n_qubits)